rodneyshupe/Cookbook/Recipes/Jerky/Recipes.rst

 Historically, jerking meat was the primary means of preservation before refrigeration.
 True jerking is drying meat, that was previously brined in a heavy salt solution.
-In fact the word ‘jerk’ comes from the old Spanish word ‘charqui’ which means dried meat.
+In fact the word 'jerk' comes from the old Spanish word 'charqui' which means dried meat.

 .. contents::
    :local: